-When drilling in wood, composition materials and plastic, select the drill slowly, gradually increasing speed as you drill.
+When drilling in wood, composition materials and plastic, select the QTD drill-only operating mode.
+Start the drill slowly, gradually increasing speed as you drill.
 When drilling into wood, use wood augers or twist drill bits.
 Always use sharp bits.
 When using twist drill bits, pull the bit out of the hole frequently to clear chips from the bit flutes.
 To reduce the chance of splintering, back work with a piece of scrap wood.
 Select low speeds for plastics with a low melting point.